MinecraftForge/Documentation/docs/events/intro.md

 Example: An event can be used to perform an action when a Vanilla stick is right clicked.

 The main event bus used for most events is located at `MinecraftForge.EVENT_BUS`.
+There is another event bus for mod specific events located at `FMLJavaModLoadingContext.get().getModEventBus()` that you should only use in specific cases, more information about this bus can be found below.

+Every event is fired on one of these busses, most events are fired on the main event bus but some are fired on the mod specfic events bus.

 An event handler is a class that contains one or more `public void` member methods that are marked with the `@SubscribeEvent` annotation.